 This sample explains how to assemble individual objects.
 You can chose between direct, transformation and animation methods.

-This sample explains how to draw a barbecue 3D model using Solid entity and boolean operations.
+This sample explains how to draw a barbecue 3D model using Brep boolean operations and sheet metal flanges.

 This sample explains how build a blend surface between two surface edges.
 You can change the influence of each edge interactively.